tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 size.)

-The "right" edge of the window represents the highest validated sequence number value received on the session.
+The "right" edge of the window represents the highest validated sequence number value received on the association.
 Records that contain sequence numbers lower than the "left" edge of the window are rejected.
 Records falling within the window are checked against a list of received records within the window.
 An efficient means for